 VPNSecure Pricing & Deals

-VPNSecure also offers a seven-day money-back guarantee, but we don’t like that they advertise it as risk-free, since you have to meet certain requirements in order to receive a refund.
+VPNSecure also offers a seven-day money-back guarantee, but you have to meet certain requirements in order to receive a refund.
 Firstly, you won’t be eligible if you haven’t already contacted support to allow them to troubleshoot the issue.
 Secondly, you can’t request a refund just because a particular site or service, such as Netflix, doesn’t work.
-Other providers are much more generous, offering up to a 30-day money-back guarantee with no questions asked.

 VPNSecure accepts a range of payment options including most credit/debit cards and PayPal.
 You can also pay with Bitcoin, but no other cryptocurrencies are currently accepted.
-Some online payment platforms, such as Perfect Money, Payza and PaymentWall, are offered.
+Perfect Money and PaymentWall payment platforms are also offered.

 Speed & Reliability

-VPNSecure falls down when it comes to latency and even on same-city connections ping time came in at a fairly laggy 16ms.
+Latency is fairly high – same-country connections come in at 15ms.
 This won’t be a problem for most, but serious gamers may want to look into our top-tier providers, some of which boast latencies as low as 1ms or less.

 To find out more about our speed testing methodologies, please read How We Review VPNs.

-VPNSecure operates a mid-sized server network covering 48 countries in total, but does well to distribute servers fairly evenly around the world.
-They cover the most popular locations, with the majority in Europe, Asia and North America, but should you need to connect to more far-flung destinations, there are other providers out there offering up to 190 countries.
+VPNSecure operates a mid-sized server network covering 48 countries in total, but it does well to distribute servers fairly evenly around the world, providing choice in all continents.

 Platforms & Devices